The United States Air Force Lockheed Martin F-22A Raptor Air Dominance Fighter

 - Exceptional maneuverability and smooth control responses up to 19 degrees angle of attack (the

-hard limit within the game physics model) and controllability at airspeeds as low as 90 KIAS.
+hard limit within the current game physics model) and controllability at airspeeds as low as 90 KIAS.

 - Highly resistant to departure from controlled flight throughout the flight envelope.